-Many customers have asked about the advantages of putting a salt system into their swimming pools.
+Many customers have asked about the advantages of saltwater swimming pools.
 As with many things, there are always pros and cons.

 To begin with, a salt system has a high initial investment of anywhere from $900 to $1500 on average.
 However, monthly costs for salt can be as little as six dollars – which is obviously very inexpensive when compared to conventional pool chemicals.
-Another advantage is that you are not lugging around hazardous chemicals in your car or storing them in your garage or anywhere else in your home.
+Another advantage of saltwater swimming pools is that you don’t have to lug around hazardous chemicals in your car or store them in your garage or anywhere else in your home.

 After all, many people have forgotten that chlorine is what used to be called “mustard gas” during World War I – so it’s hardly safe.
 In fact, most pool owners will notice that wherever they store chlorine, everything made of metal in that area may become badly oxidized.
 With all that in mind, switching to a salt system can save you a lot of hassle.